 Aptitude tests provide an immediate filter for employers to discard those who have not properly prepared for them and scores under 50% will almost certainly result in a failed job application.
 This is a real shame seeing as one less hour spent on writing the perfect CV could have been much better utilised by improving your aptitude test score by 10%.
 Aptitude tests also present a really valuable opportunity for candidates to shine and a strong score will make a real difference if a company is stuck in deciding between two potential employees.
 It is essential that candidates practice and get comfortable with aptitude tests in today’s competitive job market.

-Aptitude tests also include diagrammatic or psychometric aptitude tests.
+There are a number of different types of aptitude tests including numerical reasoning, verbal reasoning, diagrammatic reasoning, mechanical reasoning and situational judgement tests.
 These can seem confusing at first, however, they are easy to pass once they have been sufficiently practiced and prepared for.
 They always follow a sequence so it is important to try to establish the sequence that is being tested.
 Further to this the sequences are often repeated so practice can significantly improve scores.